spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 }
 ```

-With the hash table in place, we can retrieve the designated container's IP in O(1) time given the hostname of a request.
+3. With the hash table in place, we can retrieve the designated container's IP in O(1) time given the hostname of a request.

+Now, we can finally forward clients' requests to the appropriate container.

-### 6.3.2 Destroying a Session
+## 7.3 Destroying a Session
 With our session initialization process complete, we now need to consider the session teardown process.
 Once all clients have left a session, we want to start breaking down the remaining container so that we can free up the allocated resources for new sessions.
 This is preferred over connecting new users to a used container since there may be some remaining artifacts leftover in the session from the previous users, and we instead want to present a clean slate for new users.

 To initiate the tear down process, we need to determine if an application instance has no clients connected to it.
 We can easily tell if a client has disconnected from a session with WebSockets since Socket.io provides a disconnect event that fires upon client disconnection.
 But what happens if a client leaves their session before completing their connection to a container, like in the case of closing their browser early?